lbwa/v-access/README.md

    }
    ```

-1. Current authorization will pass if at least one has be satisfied.
+1. Current authorization will pass if at least one has to be satisfied.

    ```ts
    interface PublicRouesWithWeakAuth extends RouteConfig {